(Last Update: 04/22/2025)

 BENEFITS OF USING PROTECTORS

-- ALLERGEN BARRIERS: Protectors prevent pet skin particles and other allergens from infiltrating the mattress, ensuring a cleaner sleep surface.
+- ALLERGEN BARRIERS: Protectors prevent pet skin particles and other allergens from infiltrating the mattress.

 - SPILL AND STAIN PREVENTION: Accidental spills or sweat can lead to mold growth or staining.
 Protectors repel liquids, safeguarding the mattress's integrity and longevity.

-- EXTENDED MATTRESS LIFE: Protectors can extend the mattress’s lifespan by keeping it clean and free from contaminants, ensuring a better return on your investment.
+- EXTENDED MATTRESS LIFE: Protectors can extend a mattress’s lifespan by keeping it clean and free of contaminants.

 Airflow and Ventilation